HelpMe-Pls/Life-Engineering/Frontend/JS/Everyday methods & utils.md

 - Like `.pop()`, but applied to the ***first*** element in an array.

 ### .reverse()
 - It is what it is.
+In case you want this feature without mutating the original array, use `.toReversed()`
-- Add the `length` property to an object and `.call()` it if you wanna reverse an object:
+- Add the `length` property and "array-indexing" to an object and `.call()` it if you wanna reverse an object:
 ```ts
 const obj = {0: 1, 1: 2, 2: 3, length: 3};
 console.log(obj); // {0: 1, 1: 2, 2: 3, length: 3}